ibi-group/otp-middleware/README.md

 ### End-to-end (E2E)

 In order to run E2E tests, specific configuration and environment variables must be used.

+Please note the e2e Dockerfile is __not__ used to run the otp-middleware e2e tests.
+These are instead used to instantiate a standard otp-middleware instance which can be used by other application's e2e tests.

 #### Auth0
 The standard Auth0 configuration can be used for the server settings.
 However, some additional settings must be applied